What is Holochain?¶

 To build an application, you write back-end code in any language that compiles to WebAssembly bytecode.
 Writing WASM by hand is challenging, so we’ve written a software development kit (SDK) for the Rust programming language.
 We do expect, however, to support more languages in the future!

-You can write a UI for your application using any language, framework, and runtime you choose, as long as it can run on your users’ devices and speak JSON-RPC over WebSocket to the user’s locally running Holochain service.
+You can write a UI for your application using any language, framework, and runtime you choose, as long as it can run on your users’ devices and send MessagePack-encoded RPC calls over WebSocket to the user’s locally running Holochain service.

 How do I deploy an application?¶